lltfm/openness/works/saltem_hoc/README.md

 # Overview
 "Saltem Hoc" is latin for "at least this".
-It is a teaching method for inviting the Seeker of Openness into contemplating what might be true.
+It is a teaching method for inviting the seeker of openness into contemplating what might be true.
 The method does not impose on the seeker by telling them directly what is true or insisting on a blind faith to proceed or requiring them to decide what is true.
 Instead, it begins by pointing at something concrete & familiar and then suggesting